git4example/genai-fsx-workshop-on-eks-auto/content/150_module1_fsx_perf/122_DynamicProvisioning.md

 echo $S3_TEST_BUCKET
 :::

-2. Go to the right working directory.
+2. Change to the right working directory so the lab commands work.

 ::code[cd /home/ec2-user/environment/eks/FSxL]{language=bash showLineNumbers=false showCopyAction=true}

 Below is the output of the `fsxL-storage-class.yaml` file.
-This file has the StorageClass definition that we will use with the CSI driver to dynamically provision a Persistent Volume Claim (PVC) from Amazon FSx for Lustre.
-Take a moment inspect the available parameters which you can configure for the FSx for Lustre Instance that will be provisioned by the CSI driver.
+This file has the StorageClass definition that we will use with the CSI driver to dynamically provision a Persistent Volume Claim (PVC) from FSx for Lustre.
+Take a moment inspect the parameters shown, which you can configure an FSx for Lustre Instance that will be provisioned by the CSI driver.

+**Note:** Did you notice there is no **storage** capacity value here, or **accessModes**?
+You will actually define how much storage capacity you need in your subsequent PersistentVolumeClaim request, along with your access mode required by the PoD for the Persistent Volume.

 :::code[]{language=yaml showLineNumbers=true showCopyAction=false}
 # fsxL-storage-class.yaml